HeeteshSimon/FBackend/README.md

 # FBackend
-This is a backend for society management book in Java Doing it for the hacktober fest
+This is a backend code for the society management book in Java Doing it for the hacktoberfest.